Welcome to York 4-H! We are excited to welcome you to our 4-H Community and help you learn more about our association.

 4-H is a grassroots organization of leaders building leaders.
 4-H can be found all over the world and is based on the “Learn To Do By Doing” philosophy.
 The four H’s stand for Head, Heart, Health, and Hands.

-In 4-H members are encouraged to step outside their comfort zone, try something new, build new friendships, get involved in their community and interact with their environment.
+In 4-H participants are encouraged to step outside their comfort zone, try something new, build new friendships, get involved in their community and interact with their environment.
 These values are highlighted in the 4-H pledge, which is we say at the beginning of each meeting and event.

 4-H clubs and activities are designed to help develop leadership skills including public speaking skills, communication, decision making, parliamentary procedure, meeting management and networking.
-It also gives the members the opportunity to learn about different subjects.
+It also gives the participants the opportunity to learn about different subjects.
 4-H offers a safe environment and fosters personal growth and development.

 HOW DO 4-H CLUBS WORK?